 So in terms of outlook, again, I won’t go back on H1, which shows and clearly demonstrates the resilience of our business, of our business model.
 For full-year, fiscal year ’20 in particular, given the uncertain environment, we do expect clear, continued execution of Transform & Accelerate.
-It’s second year of our strategic plan.
-We’re right in the middle of it with a strong focus on operational excellence and sustained investment, as I mentioned earlier on, behind our strategic priorities in terms of markets, brands and initiatives.
+It’s the second year of our strategic plan.
+We’re right in the middle of it with a strong focus on operational excellence and sustained investment, as I mentioned earlier, behind our strategic priorities in terms of markets, brands and initiatives.
 So good, diversified growth is expected to continue, albeit clearly the third quarter, January to March, will be, that’s for sure, severely impacted by COVID-19 in China and Travel Retail Asia.

 Estée Lauder (10Q – 2/6)

 Although it is difficult to anticipate the full impact of the coronavirus on our business, global travel retail, localities most affected by the virus outbreak, and destination markets favored by tourists are expected to experience the greatest negative impact in the coming months followed by a gradual recovery later in the fiscal year.
 We are also cautious of foreign currency movements, including their impacts on tourism.
 Additionally, we continue to monitor the effects of the global macroeconomic environment; social and political issues; regulatory matters, including the imposition of tariffs; geopolitical tensions; global health issues and global security issues.